ytarazona/scikit-eo/paper/paper.md

 ### Example 03

-In this example we cover the topic of fusion of images with different observation geometry and that record information in different ranges of the electromagnetic spectrum (Tarazona et al., 2021).
+In this example we cover the topic of fusion of images with different observation geometry and that record information in different ranges of the electromagnetic spectrum ([@Tarazona2021]).
 The fusion of radar and optical images, although well used to improve land cover mapping, has so far not been developed tools to discuss the contributions of both images in data fusion.
 In ```scikit-eo``` we developed the function ```fusionrs()``` which provides us with a dictionary with the following image fusion interpretation features:

 - *Fused_images*: The fusion of both images into a 3d array
 - *Variance*: The variance obtained